Health and well-being:

 calling 214-SMU-2TIP or

-SMU urges anyone who has experienced sexual misconduct to obtain medical care and alert police as soon as it is safe to do so . . .
+SMU urges anyone who has experienced sexual assault to obtain medical care and alert police as soon as it is safe to do so . . .

 Campus officials, police and counselors can help, including with pursuing criminal and internal grievance options . . .